andrewharabor/multivariate-polynomial-regression-model/README.md

 for the polynomial degree, regularization parameter, and learning rate respectively.
 (Granted, I may later change the values in `model.py` without updating this `README.md` as I continue to tweak the model.)

 Overall, I found that the model performed with about 10% to 16% MAPE for both the training and testing data.
 I would like to get it below 10% but I suspect the variation in the dataset simply renders this impossible.
 Alternatively, some more advanced regression techniques could potentially solve this problem.

+## Final Thoughts

+Through this project, I was able to build a solid foundation in the basics of Machine Learning, namely regression problems.
+It was really helpful to write the code for the model from scratch and tweaking the settings (learning rate, regularization parameter, etc.) helped build intuition for things like convergence to a local minima and overfitting.
+Vectorizing everything proved to be a fun exercise and allowed me to apply my knowledge of linear alegbra.
+In addition, it was incredible to see how the code ran much faster when most of the computational "heavy-lifting" was done by NumPy.
+I hope to continue my journey through ML and this project served as an excellent launchpad for doing so.

+## Acknowledgements

+[Numpy](https://numpy.org/) - Heavily utilized throughout the project and immensely useful for speeding up linear algebra computations.

+[Coursera Machine Learning Specialization Course 1: Supervised Machine Learning: Regression and Classification](https://www.coursera.org/learn/machine-learning?specialization=machine-learning-introduction) - Taught me about regression in Machine Learning and was the main source of inspiration for this project; some of the math and code was adapted from this course.

+[Linear Regression (Multivariate).
+Cost Function.
+Hypothesis.
+Gradient](https://www.humanunsupervised.com/post/linear-regression-multivariate-cost-function-hypothesis-gradient) - Inspired the complete vectorization of computations in this project, some math formulas adapted from this webpage.